-Finally, issuers which are credit institutions or financial companies are obliged to publish quarterly financial information.
+Finally, issuers which are credit institutions or financial companies are obliged to publish quarterly financial information, within three months of the end of said period.
 The remaining issuers who decide nonetheless to disclose quarterly financial information shall comply with the CMVM's regulations in this respect and maintain such disclosure for at least two years.